phamcongthuy/challenge/faqs.markdown

   <summary>
     <h3 id="Why_did_you_start_the_My_LA2050_Activation_Challenge_4">Why did you start the My LA2050 Activation Challenge?</h3>
   </summary>
-  <p>The My LA2050 Activation Challenge represents a pivot from the past four My LA2050 Grants Challenges.
-We've been inspired by sparks of civic activism we've seen, but by traditional measures LA has lacked civic engagement on a local level. <br> Further, many Angelenos report not knowing how to help address the issues they care about most.
-We're hoping that this activation challenge can help address barriers to civic engagement and direct civic energy to local actions.
+  <p>The My LA2050 Activation Challenge represents a pivot from the past four My LA2050 grants challenges.
+We've been inspired by sparks of civic activism we've seen, but by traditional measures LA has lacked civic engagement on a local level.<br> <br> Further, many Angelenos report not knowing how to help address the issues they care about most.
+We're hoping that this activation challenge can help address barriers to civic engagement and direct energy to local actions.
   </p>
 </details>